Jordan-Fairbanks/capstone2/README.md

 # capstone2
-This repository is for my capstone 2 project for Galvanize.
-Right now it only contains proposals.
-It will be updated periodically.
+This repository is for my capstone 2 NLP project for Galvanize's Data Science Intensive bootcamp.
+My project focuses on the [Consumer Complaints dataset](https://www.kaggle.com/shashwatwork/consume-complaints-dataset-fo-nlp).
+I attempt to build various categorical classifier models and discuss methods for improving performance.